 Flashback Examples in Movies

-Many time when a screenplay takes a trip to the past, it is an isolated deviation.
-In other words, flashback scenes in movies are more common that "flashback movies."
-That being said, there have been a number of fantastic screenplays that use a flashback structure to weave in and out of a story's chronology.
+Many times, when a screenplay takes a trip to the past, it is an isolated deviation.
+In other words, flashback scenes in movies are more common than "flashback movies."
+That being said, there have been several fantastic screenplays that use a flashback structure to weave in and out of a story's chronology.

-Below are just a few classic examples, each brings a distinct flair and personality to writing flashbacks.
-Some simply start in the present and tell the entire story through one giant flashback.
+Below are just a few classic flashback examples; each flashback is a scene with its own purpose and personality.
+Some simply start in the present and tell the entire story through one giant flashback— a bold method of writing a flashback as the film’s core structure.
 Others bounce back and forth strategically to tell a more nuanced narrative.

 - Shawshank Redemption